fbpx

 14:30-15:15

-Music of Elena Kats-Chernin, William Bolcom and George L. Cobb
+Music of Elena Kats-Chernin and William Bolcom

 Performed by Isaac Tobenna Onyirioha and Lucas Saraiva Cunha.
-Includes selections from Kats-Chernin Book of Rags and Bolcom’s The Garden of Eden.

 Dreams and Variations